ministryofjustice/moj-frontend/docs/components/add-another/_overview.md

 - enter and edit content in the correct item
 - remove the correct item

-The form fields have hidden labels for screenreader users to navigate the component.
+Hidden text in the labels helps screenreader users to navigate the component.

 #### When the ‘Add another’ button is selected, the title changes from 'Participant 1' to ‘Participant 1 of 2’.
 A red remove button with the same labelling (‘Remove Participant 1’) appears under the item.